johnlecocq/blog_johnlecocq/content/about.md

 ## What It's All About

 **Reports** is a blog written by John Lecocq.
 It approaches various topics in a scientific and data-driven way.
-Hopefully, you find the content helpful or interesting!

 ## Collaboration

 If you find that important factors have been left out of a report, then contact John using the email listed at the bottom of the page or use the "Edit This Page" feature included in the top right of each report.

 ## Purpose

-What you will get from this blog is:

 - Reports that help characterize systems of the world